ministryofjustice/analytical-platform/eleventy-prototype/docs/index.md

 homepage: true
 key: home
 layout: product
-title: Data Platform
+title: Use data to create systems for your users
-description: A new service to enhance data sharing in the Ministry of Justice
+description: The Data Platform will enhance data sharing across the Ministry of Justice
-includeInBreadcrumbs: false
+includeInBreadcrumbs: true
 startButton:
   href: "/about/"
   text: Find out more